GHTaarn/AskAI/docs/src/index.md

 AskAI.jl, as its name suggests, is a straightforward tool for querying Large Language Models.
 Currently supporting only Google's Gemini model due to its free, though rate-limited, API, it's designed to be simple and direct: send prompts and questions to Gemini, and optionally execute the included code within a sandboxed "playground" to avoid affecting the main scope.

-The main function, `askai(question, prompts)`, retrieves results from a large language model.
-Two macros are designed to extract Julia code from these results. `@ai` displays the code as markdown, while `@AI` executes the code within the "playground" scope and displays the output(or any errors.)
+The main macro, `@ai`, retrieves results from a large language model (current the Gemini, more model supported soon), while `@AI` executes the code within the "playground" scope and displays the output(or any errors.)

+a REPL mode was also support.
+Press `}` to enter and backspace to exit

 ![AskAI](./overview.png)